Oregon Institute of Technology, Klamath Falls: Campus

 The present Klamath Falls Oregon Tech campus overlooks Upper Klamath Lake, and is directly adjacent to Sky Lakes Medical Center.
 The physical location of the school often elicits a favorable response with its views of the lake and mountains.

-Newer buildings such as Purvine Hall, the Martha Anne Dow Center for Health Professions, the College Union, the CEET (Center for Excellence in Engineering and Technology), and the renovated Owens Hall embrace a modern, aesthetically appealing collegiate style.
+Newer buildings such as the Martha Anne Dow Center for Health Professions, CEET (Center for Excellence in Engineering and Technology), and the renovated Boivin Hall embrace a modern, aesthetically appealing collegiate style.

 Oregon Tech has a residence hall adjacent to the College Union, often referred to as "The Castle" by students because of its concrete appearance and elevated placement.
+An additional residence hall is under construction and scheduled for completion in 2025 at the previous location of the university tennis courts.

-The university opened a second housing unit titled "The Sustainable Village," or just "The Village," adjacent to the original residence hall for the start of the fall term, in 2009.
-The Village features an apartment-style complex.
+The institution opened an apartment-style housing unit titled "The Sustainable Village," or just "The Village," adjacent to the original residence hall for the start of the fall term, in 2009.

 Many students live off-campus in the residential area south of the college along North Eldorado Avenue, or elsewhere in Klamath Falls.

 Athletics

 The Oregon Tech (OIT) athletic teams are called the Owls and Lady Owls (sometimes known as the "Hustlin' Owls").
 The institute of technology is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) since the 1993–94 academic year.

 Oregon Tech competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.
-The mascot for Oregon Tech Athletics is the Hootie the Owl and is a source of pride for many Tech students.
+The mascot for Oregon Tech Athletics is the Hootie the Hustlin' Owl.

 Rivalries

 Oregon Tech's traditional athletic nemesis is Southern Oregon University in Ashland, Oregon.
 The close proximity of the schools and alternate academic foci (science and technology at Oregon Tech, liberal arts at SOU) result in a natural rivalry between the two.
+In 2023 Oregon Tech softball faced Southern Oregon in the NAIA Softball National Championship.

 Basketball

 Oregon Tech basketball has been consistently competitive in the CCC and at the national level, while earning a somewhat infamous reputation within the conference for its passionate crowds and rowdy student section.
-In March 2004, the Oregon Tech men's basketball team made school history by winning the NAIA Division II National Championship.
+In March 2004, the Oregon Tech men's basketball team won the NAIA Division II National Championship.
 They won the NAIA National Championship again in 2008 and 2012.
 In 2019, the Hustlin' Owls made another run in the NAIA National Tournament finishing as the runner-up to Spring Arbor in the championship game.
 The Owl's 2019 Tournament run included upsetting the #1 ranked team, and defending National Champion, Indiana Wesleyan 107–93 in the quarterfinals.
 In the Semifinal round, the Owls defeated conference foe College of Idaho 93–81 to advance to the title game.